 Have you ever stayed up late, half-awake, to write a paper and thought, “I can just edit this in the morning.”
 Then, once the morning arrives, you have to start the entire assignment over, because your first draft is so sloppy that it’s taking more time to edit than it would to just scrap it.

 This is what happens to lazy photographers.
 If you think you can throw together some sloppy product photographs and work your magic on them in Photoshop, think again.
 While photography editing is a skill that can make a substantial impact on the quality of a product photo, these edits can only go so far.
 I like to think of editing as making small touch-ups to enhance an already beautiful piece of art.
 If you need to change the background or completely crop something out, this is a problem.

-When shooting your photographs, try to shoot for the edit.
+When shooting your product photographs, try to shoot for the edit.
 With this mindset, you’ll shoot knowing that you plan to do minimal editing that will simply enhance the photograph without completely changing it.
 This will make for a far more desirable result.

 While editing should be minimal in most cases, it’s still a necessary skill to have in your product photography handbook.
-Making some small edits – like tweaking the saturation or even masking small flaws within your photograph – can make a real difference to the finished product.
+Making some small edits – like tweaking the saturation or even masking small flaws within your product photograph – can make a real difference to the finished product.

 The trouble with editing is that there are SO many things that you can do that it becomes quite overwhelming if you are attempting to do it on your own without any formal training.
-Especially if you are using a tool like Photoshop, you will want to learn some foundational knowledge from the pros so that you don’t get completely overwhelmed as you attempt to edit your photographs.
+Especially if you are using a tool like Photoshop, you will want to learn some foundational knowledge from the pros so that you don’t get completely overwhelmed as you attempt to edit your product photographs.